-There are no absolute guarantees in life, but at this stage you should be fairly cryptographically certain that you’ve downloaded the genuine Apple product.
-If it has in fact been maliciously modified in some way, then Apple and the software industry are in way more trouble than you are.
+There are no absolute guarantees in life, but at this stage, you should be fairly cryptographically certain that you’ve downloaded the genuine Apple product.
+If it has, in fact, been maliciously modified in some way, then Apple and the software industry are in a way more trouble than you are.

 I wanted to share this after coming across an article suggesting to verify the checksum that was provided along with the Developer Preview Installer that was distributed by a third-party.
 This isn’t bad advice when the checksum comes from a trusted source, but you can’t trust a checksum provided by a third-party.
 They could have distributed a checksum that would match the modified code just as easily as the genuine checksum.